naclomi/containers-tutorial/03-deploying-containers.md

 If `az container create` still fails, giving you an error with the text `InaccessibleImage`, you can just use the reference image built for this tutorial titled `naclomi/textbook-writer-cloudref` (instead of the image you created).
 This error is related to the added complexity of building Docker containers compatible with Apple computers, and can be circumvented with some further tricks that are unfortunately outside the scope of what we have time for here.

-Regardless of the above, once you're done, delete the container with the command:
+Regardless of the above, once you're done, you can delete the container with the command:

 `az container delete --name my-cloud-textbook`

-**Make sure to delete the container once you're done here**, to make sure you don't leave resources in the cloud that may use up funds.
+In general you want to delete cloud resources like this as soon as you're done with them, to ensure they don't use up funds.
+That said, if this container is going to be reviewed as a part of your class grade **you should wait to delete it until your TA has looked it over**.

 #### Using cloud file stores for Azure container input/output